wavefrontHQ/docs/pages/doc/trace_data_details.md

 </tbody>
 </table>

 **Note:** Additional span tags may be present, depending on how you instrumented your application.
-For example, the [framework-level observability SDKs](wavefront_sdks#sdks-for-framework-instrumentation) associate span tags like `component`, `http.method`, and so on.
+For example, the [framework-level observability SDKs](wavefront_sdks#sdks-for-framework-instrumentation) automatically use span tags like `component`, `http.method`, and so on.
 You can find out about these tags in the README file for the the SDK on GitHub.

 <!---
 Because of operations are normally composed of other operations, each span is normally related to other spans -  a parent span and children spans.